The idea is that your happy customers want to spread the word about what you do and in return receive rewards for doing so.

 So be consistent, keep promoting and refining your strategy.
 Time spent getting this up and running pays off 10 fold in the future.

 It has to be easy and painless.
-Gaining referrals from your customer is a favour to you, so they need it as easy as possible.
+Gaining referrals from your customer is a favor to you, so they need it as easy as possible.

 People refer your business to feel good because they love what you do and they want their friends to benefit as well.